 Contact the Counseling Center to schedule a “group screening.”

 Attend free online workshops to support yourself in staying healthy in mind, body, and spirit.
 Wellness workshops are hosted by Counseling Center Director, Amie Bryant, on Zoom.
 Topics include Self-care in the Virtual World, Support in Unique Times, and Grief & Loss.
-There is no fee for Wellness Workshops.
+Wellness Workshops are open to students, faculty, and staff and there is no fee to attend.

 Work with someone confidentially to help you find the supports and services you need to succeed.
 The Advocate / Case Manager collaborates with Counseling Center staff to connect you with on- and off-campus resources specific to your needs.
 Services may include, but are not limited to, overall wellness, diversity awareness, education, Title IX concerns, wrap-around care with other campus departments, or connections to community-based services.